Menu

 A: The sentence "The quick brown fox jumps over the lazy dog" contains 9 words.

 Each question hit a different tool.
-Math went to calculate.
-Geography went to lookup_capital.
-Word counting went to word_count.
-The LLM got it right every time, guided by the docstrings alone.
+The math one used calculate.
+The geography one used lookup_capital.
+The word count one used word_count.
+The LLM chose right every time, guided only by the docstrings.

-Warning: Don’t use eval() in production.
-The calculate tool above uses it for simplicity.
-In a real app, use a math parser like numexpr or sympy to avoid code injection risks.
+Warning: Never use `eval()` in real production code.
+The `calculate` tool above uses it for a quick demo.
+In a live app, use a safe math parser like `numexpr` or `sympy` to block code injection.

 Tools break.
 APIs time out.
-Databases go offline.
-Bad inputs sneak through.
-Your agent needs to deal with these failures without taking down the whole graph.
+Databases go down.
+Bad inputs slip through.
+Your agent must handle these bumps without crashing the whole graph.

-ToolNode has built-in error handling through handle_tool_errors.
+ToolNode has built-in error handling through its handle_tool_errors flag.
 Set it to True, and it catches exceptions.
-Instead of crashing, it sends the error message back as a ToolMessage.
-The LLM sees the error and responds in a helpful way.
+Instead of blowing up, it sends the error message back as a ToolMessage.
+The LLM reads that and responds in a helpful way.

 python